 Sticking to the interstate the entire way, most of the drive is extremely straightforward.
 However, you can expect traffic to ramp up once you reach California, especially around Palm Springs and Los Angeles.

-Best road trip route from Phoenix To Los Angeles
+Best road trip route from Phoenix to Los Angeles

 The drive from Phoenix to Los Angeles is, for the most part, one straight road along the highway, but there are plenty of things to see and do along the way to keep you entertained.

-Best trip route from Phoenix to Los Angeles
+Road trip route from Phoenix to Los Angeles

 From Phoenix, make your way onto Interstate 10 and continue straight, passing Lake Pleasant Regional Park, Estrella Mountain Regional Park, and the Skyline Regional Park.